Ohembee/hello_world/README.md

 # hello_world
-Learning out to use github
+Learning how to use github
 Print(Mustapha Olaokun)